-Transport and infrastructure in SyriaOur listing of the primary kinds of transport compares the infrastructure of Syria with the average of all countries in Asia.
-The traffic routes have noticeable defects in many places and are often not in a particularly good condition.
+Transport and infrastructure in SyriaOur listing of the primary types of transport compares the infrastructure of Syria with the average of all countries in Asia.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 193 km of coastline.
-In 2019, about 122,059.80 freight containers were transported.
+The number of ports includes those located on the 193 km of coastline.
+In 2020, about 243,348 freight containers were transported.

 › Airports in Syria

 Road trafficThe network of roads and highways has a total length of 69,873 km.
 For each of the country's 21.32 million inhabitants, this corresponds to 3.28 meters.
 This puts Syria in 140th place in the global ranking.
 However, the country's size and population density of around 115 inhabitants per km² must also be taken into account.
 Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

 With an average of 4222 traffic fatalities per year (2013 - 2019), road traffic in Syria is considered rather mixed.
 This corresponds to 21.5 accident fatalities per 100,000 inhabitants per year.
 By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

 In Syria, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
 Here you can also find an overview of all countries with left-hand traffic.

 |Waterways||900 km||42.21 km||4.86 m|

 |Railroads||280,000 km||59.41 km||8.76 m|

 Data sources used• Global Health Observatory Data Repository (World Health Organization)